 British tenor Timothy Robinson made his Royal Opera debut in 1995 as Federico di Frengel (Stiffelio) and has since sung regularly with the Company, in roles including Walther von der Vogelweide (Tannhäuser), Yannakos (The Greek Passion), Vašek (The Bartered Bride), Pong (Turandot) and Vána Kudrjáš (Kát'a Kabanová).sings Don Curzio (Le nozze di Figaro) for The Royal Opera.
 He

 Robinson studied at New College, Oxford, and at the Guildhall School of Music and Drama under William McAlpine.
 His Britten roles have included Captain Vere (Billy Budd) for English National Opera, Hamburg Opera and in Bilbao, Peter Quint (The Turn of the Screw) for Leipzig Opera, Salzburg Festival and ENO, Aschenbach (Death in Venice) for Salzburg Landestheater and Male Chorus (The Rape of Lucretia) for ENO.
-Other engagements include Tito, Don Ottavio (Don Giovanni) and Don Basilio (Le nozze di Figaro) for Welsh National Opera and Kudrjáš, Janek (Makropulos Affair) and Grimoaldo (Rodelinda) for Glyndebourne Festival.
+Other engagements include Tito, Don Ottavio (Don Giovanni) and Don Basilio (Le nozze di Figaro) for Welsh National Opera and Kudrjáš, Janek (Makropulos Affair), Grimoaldo (Rodelinda) and Felice (Poliuto) for Glyndebourne Festival.

 Robinson's recordings include Wonderful Town under Simon Rattle for EMI, Hot Biscuit Slim (Paul Bunyan) under Richard Hickox for Chandos and a collection of Beethoven's folksong settings with Malcolm Martineau for Deutsche Grammophon.